 The Basic Benefit is a monthly benefit based on a formula.
-If you retire with a reduced benefit, VRS will apply an early retirement reduction factor to your unreduced Basic Benefit amount.
-See "Your Core Benefit" in this chapter for calculation examples.
+See "Your Core Benefit" in this chapter for a calculation example.
+If you retire with a reduced benefit, VRS will first determine the amount of your Basic Benefit and then apply an early retirement reduction factor.
 The Basic Benefit does not provide a continuation of a benefit to a survivor.
-However, your beneficiary may be eligible for a lump-sum payment of any funds remaining in your member contribution account upon your death.
+However, your beneficiary will be eligible for a lump-sum payment of any funds remaining in your member contribution account upon your death.